microprediction/precise/README.md

 ## Examples
 See [/examples_basic_usage](https://github.com/microprediction/precise/tree/main/examples_basic_usage)

-## Explanation
-You use state updaters, then functions of the state.

 ### Covariance skaters
-Similar in style to skaters used in the [timemachines](https://github.com/microprediction/timemachines) package, covariance skaters take one data point at a time, and also the prior state, and spit out a prediction vector *x*, a prediction covariance *x_cov*, and the posterior state.
+Similar in style to skaters used in the [timemachines](https://github.com/microprediction/timemachines) package, this package may be thought of as a collection of covariance "skaters" - functions taking one data point at a time, and also the prior state, and spitting out a prediction vector *x*, a prediction covariance *x_cov*, and the posterior state.
+Easy to use once you've found your skater:

     from precise.skatertools.syntheticdata.miscellaneous import create_correlated_dataset
     from precise.skaters.covariance.empirical import emp_pcov_d0